 The warrant tells the sheriff to take and sell your interest in the land, so that the debt can be paid.
 Land can only be taken if the warrant is issued by the County or Supreme courts.
 The sheriff will tell you that a warrant has been issued.
 They will also tell you when the sale of the land will happen.

-If you cannot pay the debt, the sheriff will sell your interest (the share you own, if it is owned jointly) in the land by auction.
+The sheriff will then sell your interest in the land by auction.
+If the land is jointly owner, they will sell your share.
 A reserve price must be set, based on the valuation of the land.

 The sheriff can only sell your interest in the land.
 Your interest is the share you own in the property.
 The value of your share may be reduced by money you owe on a mortgage and for rates.